ranjodh-kaur/PPS_2022/2221010/Program8.md

-## Program8: To input username and rollnumber using scanf
+## Program8:To input username and rollnumber using scanf

 #include<stdio.h>